 Secondly, designers understand how to visually lay out a website to guide users towards the desired action, not to mention they can translate the client’s vision into a website that aligns with the client’s goals.

-Lastly, they can help with more technical details of website builders such as SEO, page load optimization, security, and other types of maintenance.
-There are even opportunities for web designers to expand their service offerings to include consultations and strategy sessions as gateway services to full website design packages.
+Finally, they can also help with the technical details of the website - such as SEO, page load optimisation, security and other types of maintenance.
+There are even opportunities for web designers to expand their service offering by providing consultations and strategy sessions as entry-level services to complete packages for web design.

 Final thoughts: A WordPress site editor guide — WordPress Full Site Editing